elephantscale/es-training-new/machine-learning/generic/Classification-Generic.md

 ---

-## SVM: Strengths, Weaknesses, and Parameters
+## SVM : Strengths, Weaknesses, and Parameters

 * **Strengths**
     - Linear SVM can learn fast on linearly separable data